Montana Geographic Information

 Montana Spatial Data Infrastructure (MSDI)

 The MSDI contains fifteen (15) framework geographic data themes vital to Montanans for understanding the State’s expansive and complex geography.
-Eight (8) of the framework themes are federally recognized by the Federal Geographic Data Committee through the National Spatial Data Infrastructure.
-Seven (7) additional themes were selected by the Montana Geospatial Information Advisory Council (MGIA).
+Twelve (12) of the Framework Themes are also federally recognized by the Federal Geographic Data Committee through the National Spatial Data Infrastructure's National Geospatial Data Assets (NGDA).

 Montana Geospatial Information Advisory Council (MGIAC)